MinhThieu145/Auto-Job-Submission-Bot/README.md

 - **LinkedIn Restrictions**: LinkedIn actively blocks AWS IP addresses, which affects the bot's reliability.
 Implementing a proxy server could bypass these restrictions, but it would also increase operational costs.
 - **Inefficient Job Search Strategy**: Despite automating the process, the current approach may not be the most effective strategy for job hunting.
-- Unreliable OpenAI Responses: The OpenAI API's JSON response feature has proven to be unreliable, leading to inconsistencies in the extracted data.
+- **Unreliable OpenAI Responses**: The OpenAI API's JSON response feature has proven to be unreliable, leading to inconsistencies in the extracted data.
 This affects the accuracy of the keyword extraction and overall results.

 ## Future Considerations